FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 The first attribute is `format`, which [formats](https://docs.microsoft.com/en-us/dotnet/api/system.string.format?view=netcore-3.1#Starting) the command line arguments as a string.

 The second attribute is `hideWindow`, which causes the window of the software to be hidden.
 This is ideal for hiding console windows for softwares that have them.
+Please note that the `hideWindow` attribute is not supported when using the Old CPU Simulator Modification.
+For more information, see the section about [Old CPU Simulator](#old-cpu-simulator) below.

 The third attribute is `workingDirectory`, which sets the working directory for the process.